jerrypm/GeoEvent/Readme.md

 ### Prerequisites

-- Xcode (latest version)
+- Xcode (Min Version 14.1)
-- An iOS device or simulator running iOS (minimum deployment target as required in the project)
+- An iOS device or simulator running iOS (minimum iOS 15 to run this project)

 ### Follow this Step